Archive for August, 2009

 Tuesday, August 25th, 2009

-On 18th August 2009, the Human Rights Division of the High Court, presided over by Justice U. Paul Dery, in the case of buy cheap generic Misoprostol online canada pharmacy no prescription Crabbe v.
+On 18th August 2009, the Human Rights Division of the High Court, presided over by Justice U. Paul Dery, in the case of Crabbe v.
 Attorney-General, delivered a basic lesson in decency, decorum and comportment to Ghana’s Bureau of National Investigations (“BNI”), that it is unconstitutional to question any person in the absence of that person’s lawyer, whether that person is formally under arrest or has been invited to a meeting or even to a “friendly conversation.”

 The ‘right to counsel’, which is what the court upheld in the Crabbe case, is the fundamental and inalienable right of every person to have access to and the assistance of a lawyer of his choice at all times.
 This comes into particularly sharp focus when that person comes into contact with the law, so that once legal proceedings have commenced with respect to or against a person under circumstances where his liberty is threatened, that person is entitled to have access to and the assistance of a lawyer of his choice.